mwcproject/mwc-node/doc/mwc_floonet.md

 at that time, we might start a new testnet.

 # Setting up a full node
-To setup a full node, you must checkout and build the project.
-We will eventually have binaries for Linux and MacOS (as grin does), but for now we don't.
+To setup a full node, you must checkout and build the project or you can just download our binaries from our latest release which are hosted here: http://www.github.com/cgilliard/mwc/releases.

 ## Supported Platforms